By Sam Levin, The Westword

 "What we need to do is stop blaming people for what is happening in this world and start fixing the infrastructure that we live within, because if we fix the problem after everything is done, nobody's going to be around," he said.
 "We have to stand up and say....
 Let's start right now...
 Let's stop killing our families out there in the streets."

 He added: "Nobody wants to come in and take your gun away from you.
 But I don't think it's too much for us to ask that if I'm an individual who has lost their mind and wants to go wreak havoc...for the love of God, we should be able to stop that....
 For us to say let's throw more guns at it.
 Well, there were fewer guns on the street when Columbine happened.
 There are more guns on the street now and look at where we stand."

 Carroll and Fields both said they expect to see many gun-control proposals in the next legislative cycle and, though they anticipate the debates to be contentious, the time has come for common-sense solutions.

-"When you just sort of increase the influx of firearms without fixing the structural issues, you're frankly going to make the problem worse," Carroll says of the responses coming from gun-rights groups like the NRA and of the surge of gun sales in Colorado.
+"When you just sort of increase the influx of firearms without fixing the structural issues, you're frankly going to make the problem worse," Carroll says of the responses coming from gun-rights groups like the NRA and of .
 "It's not a solution.
 It's a decoy."